okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-connect/main/index.md

 1. Click **Admin** in the upper-right right corner of the page.
 1. Select **Applications** > **Applications**.
 1. Click **Browse App Catalog**.
 1. Search for either "SCIM 2.0" or "SCIM 1.1" depending on the version of SCIM supported by your server.
-Select the SCIM integration template based on the authentication method supported by your SCIM server:
+Select the SCIM integration template that's based on the authentication method supported by your SCIM server:

     * [SCIM 1.1 test apps](https://www.okta.com/integrations/?search=SCIM%201.1%20test%20app) for SCIM 1.1
     * [SCIM 2.0 test apps](https://www.okta.com/integrations/?search=SCIM%202.0%20Test%20App) for SCIM 2.0
-    * [SCIM 1.1 Test App(Header Auth)](https://www.okta.com/integrations/scim-1-1-test-app-header-auth/) for SCIM 1.1 servers that use custom header expression for Header Auth
+    * [SCIM 1.1 Test App(Header Auth)](https://www.okta.com/integrations/scim-1-1-test-app-header-auth/) for SCIM 1.1 servers that use custom header expression for header authentication
-    * [SCIM 2.0 Test App(Header Auth)](https://www.okta.com/integrations/scim-2-0-test-app-header-auth/) for SCIM 2.0 servers that use custom header expression for Header Auth
+    * [SCIM 2.0 Test App(Header Auth)](https://www.okta.com/integrations/scim-2-0-test-app-header-auth/) for SCIM 2.0 servers that use custom header expression for header authentication

-1. Click **Add Integration** for the desired template and finish adding the integration.
+1. Click **Add Integration** for the desired SCIM integration template.
-1. On the **General Settings** page, enter a name of your app integration.
+1. On the **General Settings** page of your SCIM integration, enter a name.
 Choose if it's hidden from general and mobile users, and choose if users' are automatically signed in from the landing page.
 Click **Next**.
 1. Select the sign-in method for your integration on the **Sign-On Options** page.
 Select either SAML or SWA.
 For guidance on choosing the access method, see [App integrations](https://help.okta.com/okta_help.htm?id=ext_Apps_Apps).
 Click **Done** to create the integration.
 1. Click the **Provisioning** tab, then in the main panel click **Configure API Integration**.
 Select the **Enable API Integration** checkbox.
   Enter the base URL for your SCIM server.